dheurtev/cryptopyutils/README.rst

 cryptopyutils
 =============

-High-level cryptography library using Python `cryptography <cryptographyurl_>`_ with sensible configurable defaults and CLI scripts.
+High-level Python3 cryptography library using `cryptography <cryptographyurl_>`_ with sensible configurable defaults and CLI scripts.

 ``cryptopyutils`` can be used to :